 Types of Cancer Caused by Asbestos

-Asbestos has been linked to various types of cancer, but some are more clearly linked than others.
-In all cases of asbestos-related cancer, the greater the exposure to asbestos, the greater the individual’s risk of cancer.
+Asbestos has been linked to various types of cancer, most notably mesothelioma.
+In all cases of asbestos-related cancer, the greater the exposure to asbestos, the higher the individual’s risk of cancer.

-Asbestos exposure is the only known cause of mesothelioma, and once asbestos has triggered this cancer, it may take years for symptoms to develop.
+Asbestos exposure is the only known cause of mesothelioma.
+Once asbestos has triggered this cancer, it may take 10-50 years for symptoms to develop.